 Thanks to medical advancements, it’s safer than ever to undergo cosmetic surgery.
 But that doesn’t mean you shouldn’t know the risks.
 A body lift, for example, is one of the riskiest procedures because multiple plastic surgeries occur at once.
 Lifting the belly, thighs, buttocks, and genitals all at once means you’re under anesthesia for hours on end, which can impede recovery.

 Liposuction also comes with a laundry list of risks, like possible perforations in the stomach wall and blood clots.
 And facial reconstruction, particularly around the jaw area, are extremely complex, making them difficult to perform.

 Plastic surgery tourism is horrifying doctors everywhere

 This, of course, comes with many risks — and doctors in the U.S. are deeply concerned about this growing trend.
-As Dr. Teitelbaum tells the publication, “There’s a reason it costs more here.”
+As Dr. Teitelbaum tells The Cut, “There’s a reason it costs more here.”
 If you awaken in your hotel room with complications, you’re a far way from anyone who can help you through it.